-Are you traveling with little toddlers and children for the holidays?
-Are you worried about the long flights and car drives?
-Here are 10 things to pack and prepare for your trip this Holiday season!
+Are you planning a trip with your toddler?
+Are you worried about what to bring and how to occupy your child during the long flights or car drives?
+Here are 10 things to pack and prepare for your trip when traveling with toddlers!

 MomsLA is your source for Things to do in Los Angeles With Kids